• Products

 Why Are Clients in the Dark About Social Security?

-One potential reason for this low level of understanding: just slightly more than a third of older Americans have a financial professional providing advice on Social Security.* Many are left to figure out the complexities of Social Security on their own, making them vulnerable to making mistakes.
-A whopping 75% say they would switch to a financial professional who knows how to help them maximize their benefits.* Are you educating your own clients?
+One potential reason for this low level of understanding: less than half of older Americans have a financial professional providing advice on Social Security.1 Many are left to figure out the complexities of Social Security on their own, making them vulnerable to making mistakes.
+A whopping 79% say they would switch to a financial professional who knows how to help them maximize their benefits.1 Are you educating your own clients?
 If so, great—but there could be an opportunity to help more.

 Here are three key factors to discuss with your clients as they begin making decisions about their Social Security benefits: timing, work, and taxes.